witheve/rfcs/proposed/syntax.md

 Names are another way to say one thing is equivalent to another; within a block, variables with the same name represent the same object or attribute of an object.
 For instance:

 ```
-People who are 50 year old
+People who are 50 years old
   [tag: "person" age]
   age = 50